jfoclpf/cordova-import-npm/README.md

 `npm i cordova-import-npm`

-It will add a hook at hooks/ and edit your `config.xml` accordingly, such that npm files that you define will be imported upon `cordova prepare` or `cordova build`
+It will add a hook at your hooks directory (if you have none defined in `config.xml` it will use `hooks/`) and edit your `config.xml` accordingly, such that npm files that you set will be imported upon `cordova prepare` or `cordova build`

 ## Settings